Expat guide for Amsterdam Visa

 Many factors will affect the type of visa required, including length of stay, purpose of stay, country of origin, and accompanying family members.
-Please see the following sub-sections for detailed information on each type of visa.
+Please see the following sub-sections for detailed information on each type of Amsterdam visa available.

 USA citizens can visit the Netherlands without a visa for up to 3 months.
 However, upon arrival you must report to the local Aliens Police within 3 working days.
 If you will be in the Netherlands for less than 3 days or will be staying in a hotel, you do not need to report to the Aliens Police.